 Many of these credit card customer support sites ask for the first 6 digits and the last 4 digits of your credit card.
 The reason for this is that most consumers do not use their real name on adult content, gambling or dating sites.

 First, ask if they offer any other way of checking if you have a subscription.
 For example, your alias/fake name or email address.
-If not, you can consider giving them the first 6 digits and the last 4 digits of your credit card.
-While we are not a big fan of this use, it is moderately safe.
-The first 6 digits represent the network that produced the credit card.
-The 7th to 15th digit are personal identifiers and the last digit is usually a check digit.
+If not, you can consider giving them the first 6 digits and the last 4 digits of your credit card as it is moderately safe.
+The first 6 digits represent the network that produced the credit card, the 7th to 15th digits are personal identifiers and the last digit is usually a check digit.

-However, do not provide any additional information like your full name, expiration date and security (CCV) code.
-More information is not needed, they should already have your credit card details.
+However, do not provide any additional information like your full name, card expiration date and security (CVV) code.
+This kind of information is not needed as they should already have your credit card details on record.

 When in doubt, simply contact your credit card company to do a chargeback.
-They benefit more from you not doing a chargeback than you are providing too much sensitive information.
-You can read more about how to do a chargeback in our article, Credit & Debit Card Scams.
+You can read more about how to do a chargeback in our article How to Get Your Money Back From a Scam.
 Better safe than sorry.